 - The insurance premium may increase since insurance companies will invest a minimum of 10% of their profits before tax to receive 1% above the current account rates.

-- Imposition of the 2.5% levy on locally produced and imported cement may be passed to consumers or employees or the economy at large.
-It gets to the consumer in the form of higher price.
+- Imposition of the 2.5% levy on locally produced and imported cement may affect consumers or employees or the economy at large.
+The impact on the consumer may be higher price.
 It can be passed to employees in the form of lower salaries, compensation package, and downsizing of employee strength.
 And if passed to the economy at large, it will be in the form of lower production output or GDP.
 This will, in turn, make housing less affordable and a sharp contradiction with the objectives of NHF.

 - Increasing the tax burden without increasing the welfare of contributors make it less conducive for businesses to do business in Nigeria.

 - The statute of limitation for 12 years is over-stretched.
 This increases the NHF exposure for employers and may reduce accountability on the part of the government.